bakaphp/kanvas-ecosystem-api/README.md

-# Kanvas Niche App Ecosystem
+# Kanvas Niche App's

+Kanvas Niche is a set of headless modules designed to optimize the development of headless apps.
+Our solution provides graph APIs for common problems encountered during development, allowing you to focus on building your product instead of worrying about the backend infrastructure.

-Kanvas Niche is a headless set of modules designed to help you develop headless apps more quickly.
-This is not a replacement for your backend-as-a-service or your preferred development framework.
-Instead, we focus on providing graph APIs for common problems that you may encounter in your day-to-day development, or that we have encountered while developing products at MC, and we believe that our solution can help others.
+Kanvas Niche is not a replacement for your existing backend-as-a-service or development framework.
+Instead, it complements them by providing specific modules for common problems that you would otherwise need to develop yourself.

-We call it Niche because we focus on specific solutions for problems that we see every day:
+We call it Niche because we focus on specific solutions for common problems, including:

 - Ecosystem (authentication, teams, company)
 - Inventory: products, variants, distribution channels